 - DIY repair safety and tips

-- Research Washerhelp’s washing machine repair forum archive
+- Research Washerhelp’s washing machine repair forums

 - DIY Washing machine repair help (common faults)

 - Program selector knob (dial) clicks round continuously